juj/fbcp-ili9341/README.md

 - `-DST7735S=ON`: If you have a ST7735S display, use this.
 - `-DILI9486=ON`: If you have a ILI9486 display, pass this directive.
 - `-DILI9486L=ON`: If you have a ILI9486L display, pass this directive.
 Note that ILI9486 and ILI9486L are quite different, mutually incompatible controller chips, so be careful here identifying which one you have. (or just try both, should not break if you misidentified)
+- `-DILI9430=ON`: If you have a ILI9430 display, pass this directive.
+ILI9430 and ILI9341 chipsets are quite similar and ILI9341 displays might work with the same setup commands as ILI9430.

 And additionally, pass the following to customize the GPIO pin assignments you used: